 Second Look: Community season 1 (September 17, continues Tuesdays) – This fall marks 15 years since Community made its debut on NBC.
 TV was different in 2009 – and little did we know, was on the verge of changing dramatically over the course of the next decade and a half.
 Given that, it’s time we take an extended look back at the debut of arguably the most influential sitcom of the 21st century.
 Episode reviews will publish on Tuesdays.

-Episode reviews: Agatha All Along (September 18, continues Wednesdays) – After years in production and what feels like a billion name changes, Disney Plus’s quasi-sequel to WandaVision appears to be more typically modern Marvel fare, leaning hard into its supernatural and mystical elements with Agatha, a “goth teen” and a coven of witches she forms for some unknown journey.
+Season premiere review: Agatha All Along (September 18, continues Thursdays) – After years in production and what feels like a billion name changes, Disney Plus’s quasi-sequel to WandaVision appears to be more typically modern Marvel fare, leaning hard into its supernatural and mystical elements with Agatha, a “goth teen” and a coven of witches she forms for some unknown journey.
 Though I mostly checked out on the MCU after WandaVision (save for Deadpool & Wolverine, of course), anything with Kathryn Hahn is worthy of attention.
 Will I make it through the entire season?
 We’ll find out!

-Episode reviews: The Penguin (September 19, continues Thursdays) – Matt Reeves’ moody The Batman is a fascinating, messy film – and Colin Farrell’s performance as The Penguin is one of my favorite parts of it, which is why I’m fully on board with this series, where Penguin faces off against Sofia Corleone (Cristina Miloti!!!) for control of Gotham’s underworld.
+Season review: The Penguin (September 26, continues Fridays) – Matt Reeves’ moody The Batman is a fascinating, messy film – and Colin Farrell’s performance as The Penguin is one of my favorite parts of it, which is why I’m fully on board with this series, where Penguin faces off against Sofia Corleone (Cristina Miloti!!!) for control of Gotham’s underworld.
+I’ll have a review of the season after its finale in November.

 Second Look: LOST season 1 (September 22, continues Sundays) – What else can I say about LOST‘s iconic, almost untouchable first season?
-Turns out a lot, and every Sunday night, I’ll be publishing those thoughts.
+Turns out a lot, and every Monday, I’ll be publishing those thoughts.

 October